Now, what am I going to do with all these tomatoes? Here are a few suggestions for fresh tomato recipes.

 4. Keep Those Fresh Tomato Recipes Alive for Winter, Roast ’em

-While I have deep admiration for people who have the talent, patience and organizational skills required to can any type of food.
+I have deep admiration for people who have the talent, patience and organizational skills required to can, ferment, or pickle any type of food.
 And I have been tempted.
-But the freezer is my friend.
-It’s easier and faster.
+But freezing is easier and faster.

 Here’s how I preserve summer’s tomatoes for winter: